-The work ‘Sky Backdrop’ by Alex Israel acts as a background to the famous egg by Jeff Koons.
+The work ‘Sky Backdrop’ by Alex Israel acted as a background to the famous egg by Jeff Koons.
 The painting, which has a widescreen format of 16:9, transforms the artwork in front of it into a sort of stage prop.
 When this prop disappears only the flat backdrop, in this case ‘Sky Backdrop’, remains.
 Israel believes that because the flat backdrop once acted as a background, it still carries the sad memory of this function with it, just like a fallen movie star.
 Israel takes his inspiration from his fascination for the Hollywood culture and especially from the idea that the magic of Hollywood has the power to turn the ordinary into the extraordinary.

 ‘Baroque Egg with Bow (Orange/Magenta)’ (1994-2008) by the American artist Jeff Koons (1955) is an enormous ‘Easter Egg’ with a magenta bow.
 The giant object measures six m2, weighs two thousand kilos and is worth millions of Euros.
 Koons made ten eggs in a period of fourteen years.
 Each egg represents more than a year’s work by several experts.
 Rumours suggest that Koons almost bankrupted himself with the production of his eggs.
 Each work is executed to perfection, down to the very last detail.
 The coating of the eggs has been applied layer by layer by hand, in order to achieve as glossy an effect as possible.
 This technique is derived from the automotive industry.

-Watch the film on the Egg arriving at the museum.
+Watch the film on the Egg arriving at the museum

 Five of the ten eggs have a smooth surface: the so-called ‘Smooth Eggs’.
 The other five are called ‘Baroque Eggs’ and look as if they are packed in crumpled foil; the egg on show in Rotterdam is from this series.
 At first glance, the design seems banal, but refers to ideas such as (re)birth and fertility, recurring themes in the artist’s work.
 The egg, in common with other works by its maker, stimulates various senses.
 (No touching allowed)